 - Decide the main aim of your diagram and the length of it

-- Clearly define the processes and its boundaries
+- Clearly define the processes and their boundaries

-- Chalk out each step from beginning to the end
+- Chalk out each step from the beginning to the end

 - Define activities and individual roles at every step

 - Draw arrows to demonstrate the flow of work

 - Identify the people involved and review the chart with the team